charleszha2000/library/README.md

 # library
-A javascript library project as part of The Odin Project Javascript curriculum
+A javascript library project as part of The Odin Project Javascript curriculum.
+Uses local storage for data persistence.